hack3rs.ca network-security

 2. Wireshark Analysis Workflow

-Wireshark is strong for interactive exploration.
-Use coloring rules, packet comments, and stream following to build an investigation narrative.
-Save filtered views and annotated captures for repeatability.
+Wireshark works best for interactive investigation.
+Coloring rules, packet comments, and stream following help build an investigation narrative you can save and share.
+Keep filtered views and annotated captures so findings are reproducible.

 Normal Behavior